populationgenomics/talos/design_docs/Annotation.md

 This allows us to leverage the Broad's resource packaging tools, whilst allowing us the flexibility to update and alter data sources as & when we see fit.

-The annotation resource structure is currently set rigidly, using the following structure:
+The annotation resources use the following structure:

 ```text
 reference_location/